Ongwediva

 Ongwediva is a town in the Oshana Region in the north of Namibia.
 It is the district capital of the Ongwediva electoral constituency.
-As of 2023 it had 27,000 inhabitants and covered 4,102 hectares of land.
-Ongwediva has seven churches, two private schools and 13 government-run schools.
+As of 2023 it had 33,777 inhabitants and covered 4,102 hectares of land.
+Ongwediva has seven churches.
 Most of the inhabitants speak Oshiwambo.

 History

-Ongwediwa started out as a Finnish mission station in 1926.
+Ongwediwa started as a Finnish mission station in 1926.
 A school for male students was built there at the time, focusing on practical skills.
 It is talked about as an agricultural and industrial school, although the agricultural emphasis soon faded away.
 The school started in February 1927, and it was a secondary school, which one could attend after completing primary school.
 Towards the end of the 1920s, the school started to receive subsidies from the South African government, although this was only a modest £100 per year.

 The male teacher training seminary was transferred from Oniipa to Ongwediva at the end of 1954.
 It continues today as part of the Faculty of Education of the University of Namibia.

 The civilian settlement of Ongwediva was established in the 1960s while Namibia was under South African occupation, in the area of headman Mr Nandjebo Mengela.
 Its purpose was to serve as a residential area for people employed by businesses and government in Oshakati and Ondangwa.

 Economy and development

-Ongwediva hosts an annual trade fair, the Ongwediva Annual Trade Fair (OATF) since 2000, after one initial trade fair, the Northern Namibia Trade Fair, was held in 1995.
-Opposite of the open market, there is a shopping mall (Maroela Mall, Mandume Ndemufayo St.).
+Ongwediva hosts an annual trade fair, the Ongwediva Annual Trade Fair (OATF), since 2000, after one initial trade fair, the Northern Namibia Trade Fair, was held in 1995.
+Opposite the open market, there is a shopping mall (Maroela Mall, Mandume Ndemufayo St.).

 Ongwediva is an urban area that experiences rapid growth.
-It had less than 11,000 inhabitants in 2001.